twosixlabs/acsploit/examples/STAC-airplan/Walkthrough.md

         under the RSS column in pmap -x <PID>)
 ```

-From this that we are looking for a runtime algorithmic complexity vulnerability in space in the challenge program.
+From this we see that we are looking for a runtime algorithmic complexity vulnerability in space in the challenge program.

 We note from `examples/Route_Map_Formats.txt` that a user can upload files in plaintext, XML, and JSON formats.